matt-duyst/mapping-with-matt/_posts/2012-09-14-Unsupervised-Classification.markdown

 This project highlights the importance of using an Unsupervised Classification when dealing with vegetation.
 In particular, performing and interpreting Unsupervised Classification of differing land cover types in Los Angeles through Landsat 7 images.
 Unsupervised Classification is computer automated, with the user dictating the number of Classes represented, as well as Maximum Iterations (how many times the algorithm runs) and the Change Threshold Percentage (when the algorithm stops for the next classification to emerge).
 These classes represent the number of pixels for each band represented in the image.
 Clustering algorithms group the pixels together based on spectral similarities.
 When the classification is finalized, coloring is added to the image.
 This makes interpreting the classification easier for the viewer.

-### Preparing The Images:
+### Preparing the Images:

 Landsat 7 images were subset, recalibrated, and stacked.
 Spatially subsetting the image allows for a specific portion to be analyzed at a more granular level.
 Landsat 7 images allow for the RGB combination (bands 4,3,2) to come to the forefront of our analysis.
-There is heavy empahsis on band 4 (red) in the Landsat image, as we will be taking a closer look at Vegetation Indices (NDVI).
+There is heavy emphasis on band 4 (red) in the Landsat image, as we will be taking a closer look at Vegetation Indices (NDVI).
 Recalibrating the image is crucial for minimizing the path radiance for particular bands.
-Statistic paramenters are computed by running simple statistics on the original bands and subset bands.
+Statistic parameters are computed by running simple statistics on the original bands and subset bands.
 Each of these newly recalibrated bands are then 'stacked' together with the subset image bands into a single image.

 ### NDVI Analysis